-A conviction can’t be appealed just because the defendant is unhappy with the outcome.
+A conviction in Georgia can’t be appealed just because the defendant is unhappy with the outcome.
 They must have justifiable, legal reasons for pursuing this option.

-Possible grounds for appeal include, but are not limited to:
+Possible grounds for appeals in Georgia include, but are not limited to:

 - Insufficient evidence: The prosecutor must prove beyond a reasonable doubt that the defendant committed the alleged offense.
 Their assertions and the jury’s decision must be based on evidence.
 However, if a conviction arises from testimonies, documents, or other items that do not sufficiently support the allegation, the defendant may have a reason to appeal the decision.

 - Prosecutor misconduct: Anyone involved in the legal process for a criminal case, including the prosecutor, must abide by certain rules and laws.
 If the prosecutor acts unethically, such as by intimidating witnesses, the defendant may raise that on appeal.